Bramley, Surrey: Thorncombe Street

 This hamlet is 1.5 mi SSW of Bramley village centre and has 29 houses and four listed buildings.

 Grafham

 Grafham, like Bramley, is a settlement by the A281 Guildford-Horsham road and includes three roadside buildings that form part of Palmers Cross hamlet and Goose Green to the southwest.
 In shape it is a linear hamlet with 35 houses.
 The Grade II*-listed church, St Andrew's, is the burial place of its stone-specialist Gothic Revival architect Henry Woodyer.
 The church was built between 1861 and 1864 at his own expense; it has a statue of Saint Andrew and carvings of Woodyer himself, his wife and daughter.

-There is cricket ground in Grafham used by Grafham and Smithbrook CC.
+There is a cricket ground in Grafham used by Blackheath CC.

 Smithbrook

-Smithbrook is a cluster of 26 buildings of which eight form Smithbrook kilns a former brick-making factory; it is centred 2 mi south of Bramley village centre Smithbrook Brickworks (1936) Ltd were its major operator, see British quarrying and mining narrow gauge railways.
+Smithbrook is a cluster of 26 buildings of which eight form Smithbrook kilns a former brick-making factory; it is centred 2 mi south of Bramley village centre.
+Smithbrook Brickworks (1936) Ltd were its major operator.
+(See British quarrying and mining narrow gauge railways.)